 While consent is typically nationality-based, the applicable nationality may be that of an individual or a legal entity, providing some flexibility in terms of the treaty or treaties under which an investment arbitration may be initiated.

-While starting from a very low base in the 1970’s, the number of new ICSID investment arbitrations increased to 52 in 2015, according the ICSID’s statistics.
+While starting from a very low base in the 1970’s, the number of new ICSID investment arbitrations increased significantly in the late 1990’s.

 Substantive Protections for Foreign Investors